chainsawriot/emacsnotes/learnmoreR.md

 For the evaluation of multiple logical values, e.g. logical vector.

 * all: Only return true when all logical values in the collection are true
-* any: Return trye when any logical values in the collection is true
+* any: Return true when any logical values in the collection is true

 ```r